 Some scientists may work in “closed” environments and others in more open ones.
 Extrapolation of their findings is not always possible without background knowledge of the conditions in the environment they intend to implement their discoveries.
 By the same token, implementation of their findings in other environments won’t necessarily bring about the expected results if the scientist at hand does not explain the controlled conditions in which his/her experiment or discovery took place.

 The Scientific Culture

 Culture plays an important part in this field too.
 Not long ago a friend told me that it would be a good idea if I could provide translations of his discoveries so that people in his country could use them as well.
 He then added, “But then you would need to know Chilean jargon in order to clearly convey the message to my people.”

 While strictly scientific jargon is pretty much universal, though specific to each language, scientific documents are not 100% scientific jargon.
 It is important to translate the non-strictly-scientific parts of scientific materials need to be translated in such a way that they “speak the language” of the reader.

 Scientists Speak a Common Language

 Scientists speak a common language, the language of science.
 And yet while their spoken and written languages differ, their understandings of the scientific world are the same, or at least very similar.
 In this realm, it is more important than ever to create translations that carry the spirit, intent, and meaning of the original text.
 Only skilled translation specialists with an extensive background in their particular field of science can offer this service.

-At Adarve Translations, we offer an extensive academic and practical background in science, as well as rich mastery in linguistics.
+The Adarve Translations teams offer an extensive academic and practical background in science, as well as rich mastery in linguistics.
 We also care genuinely about bridging the gap of communication—the “Adarve.”